5 Fundamental Questions To Test Whether Agile is Feasible For You (Part 2)

 Conclusion

-The motive of this article was not to discourage you or frighten you of Agile adoption at all.
+The motive of this article was not to discourage or frighten people of Agile adoption at all.
 Rather, it is just to emphasize the impact of adopting Agile.
 It’s not just a tool, a process or methodology.
 It just transforms the way you think and you act while developing your products and delivering them.

 So, you need to be certain about all the risks and their mitigation.
 You also need to be specific about the Agile practices that suit you and to what extent you should adopt each of them.

 I just don’t want you to stop and think in the middle of the road “Is Agile really feasible for me?”
-This might be inevitable in some of the cases but this is the best time to get this question answered.
+This might be inevitable in some of the cases, but this is the best time to get this question answered.

 • Are your top managers flexible enough to be compatible with the Agile approach?